What are the plans for mulching?

 • Existing lines have been repainted on corner of Glen Stuart and up Kintyre Road (Womma Oval), with a new line extended on the southern side of Kintyre Road ceasing at the traffic island.

 • All existing lines on the intersection of Kintyre and Heather Avenue have been repainted, with lines currently extended on both sides of Heather Avenue down to Glengarry Drive.
 Various existing lines along Heather Avenue near the Morialta Road intersection have also been repainted.
-Council intends to further extend lines on the western side of Heather Avenue encompassing the Glengarry Drive intersection.
-These works will be carried out at our earliest convenience.

 What about road line marking within Hamiliton Hill development?